 Tropical fish in fact.
 At the start of the film Nobuyuki Syamoto, his second wife and teenage daughter are living over his small tropical fish shop.
 The teen is caught red-handed shoplifting in a store and the manager calls her father, Nobuyuki.
 He and Mrs. Syamoto go to the scene of the crime and as the store’s representative threatens legal action, a middle aged business man intercedes and talks the manager into not pressing charges.

-Nobuyuki and his entire family then have their lives taken over by Yukio Murata, his wife Aiko and Tsui-Tsui another accomplice of Murata’s.
-Syamoto’s daughter goes to work and live with Murata, who has his own tropical fish shop with a bevy of teenage “troubled” girls who are there already.
-After becoming involved with the Murata’s Nobuyuki soon finds out that Yukio is a murderous psychopath.
-The younger shop owner is pushed into helping Yukio and Aiko get rid of a victim’s body and he gets caught up in the couple’s deadly game of making people become “invisible.”
+Nobuyuki (Mitsuru Fukikoshi) and his entire family then have their lives taken over by Yukio Murata (Denden) and his wife Aiko (Asuka Kurosawa).
+Syamoto’s daughter Mitsuko (Hikari Kajiwara) goes to work and live with Murata.
+He has his own tropical fish shop.
+It is filled with a bevy of teenage “troubled” girls already.
+Nobuyuki soon finds out that Yukio is a murderous psychopath.

 Most of Sono’s work seems to be taking a sly dig at Japanese societal mores while turning most of his horror films into black comedies.
 The director’s take on these true life murders is no different.
-He makes his characters all that bit more eccentric and because of this the more horrific scenes take on a dark comedic slant.
+He makes his characters all that bit more eccentric.
+Because of this the more horrific scenes take on a dark comedic slant.
 He does insure that the tragic elements remain.
 In the scene where the murderous Yukio is dying in the back of Nobuyuki’s car, the ramblings of the man reveal the horrific facts of his childhood.

 Sono specializes in this juxtaposition of elements in his films.
 EXTE: Hair Extensions has a antagonist who is undoubtedly the oddest villain ever seen in a horror film.
 Singing about hair, his fixation, while the stuff engulfs his entire apartment is one of the weirdest and funniest scenes in the movie.